 Eating out in Malta remains relatively affordable, though prices have increased recently due to rising operational costs and inflation.
 Restaurants that cater to locals are moderately priced, while those in tourist areas can be pricier.
 That said, Malta’s culinary scene is diverse, with many establishments now focusing on sustainable and health-conscious menus, incorporating local ingredients and plant-based options.

-Outdoor activities such as swimming, snorkelling, and kite surfing are popular and low-cost, thanks to Malta’s beautiful coastline.
-For those interested in arts and culture, you’ll find plenty of opportunities to explore museums, catch a movie, or dance the night away at a club, all for a reasonable fee.
+Thanks to Malta's beautiful coastline, outdoor activities such as swimming, snorkelling, and kite surfing are popular and low-cost.
+There are also plenty of opportunities to explore museums, catch a movie, or dance the night away at a club, all for a reasonable fee.

 Cost of education in Malta